What is Neurology?

 These “attacks,” as they are referred to, can last for hours to days in duration.
 Migraines can be triggered without warning, although some can be sensed by the sufferer so in a sense they can feel when a migraine is coming on.
 Some remedies to aid in relieving the symptoms include sleep, laying in a dark and quiet place, medications, and relaxation.
 The cause of migraines is not well understood, but may be related to an overactive nerve impulse triggered in the brain and manifested as a severe headache.

-Multiple Sclerosis is a disease which affects the coverings of the nerves.
-These coverings are in effect damaged and unable to perform their needed function for the body.
+Multiple Sclerosis, another neurological disease affects the coverings of the nerves.
+These covering receiving heavy damage may prevent them from performing their needed function for the body.
 In most cases, nerves are either called myelinated or unmyelinated.
 Myelinated nerves are those there are covered by an insulating layer of cells.

 Due to the insulation of these nerves, they are able to transmit a nerve signal much more quickly to the brain and then back again, unlike those nerves that are unmyelinated.
 In those suffering from multiple sclerosis, they are unable to send messages to and from the brain quickly.
 Thus, their movements and reactions to stimuli are greatly inhibited.
 The study of neurology as it pertains to multiple sclerosis is to find the underlying cause of this disease and also to find a remedy for the disease.

-Finally, Alzheimer’s disease is one that many people know as dementia.
-This disease often strikes its victims in the later stages of life in the elderly.
+Finally, we have Alzheimer’s disease, a disease many also know as dementia.
+This disease often strikes its victims in the later stages of life.
 This disease causes the sufferer to forget important or well-known facts such as people’s names, dates, time, where they live, etc. Dementia consists mainly of an inability of the nerves in the brain to supply the requested information.
-This is a great topic of research and experimentation in the field of neurology due to the vast amount of people who are affected by this disease.
+This topic spurs a lot of research and experimentation in the field of neurology due to the vast amount of people affected by this disease.

 Neurology studies the disorders affecting the nervous system of the body.
 The nervous system is important to all because this system is the communicating link internally and externally with the world.
 The nervous system is the sole reason why we, as humans, can eat, speak, walk, talk, etc. Any damage to this important system can cause debilitating disorders.